14 Rangers and Celtic outcasts who could get valuable game time in remaining fixtures

 That would give some first-team regulars a welcome rest as well as allowing others to stake a claim for a starting jersey next term.
 With Saturday’s Glasgow derby up next for both sides, it seems likely that Postecoglou and Beale will experiment or tinker slightly with their line-up and personnel.

-Here, we take a look at 14 players in total from either team who this could apply to:
+Here, we take a look at 14 players in total from either team who this could apply to in the remaining fixtures: